diegovalle/rsinaica/README.md

 | 42  |           54| Centro        | CEN           |           38| CHIH1          | CHIH1         |
 | 75  |          102| Centro        | CEN           |           63| Guadalajara    | GDL           |

-The station Centro located in Guadalajara has a numeric code of 102 (station\_id).
+It looks like there are three stations named Centro, the one we are looking for is the one in Guadalajara with a numeric code of 102 (station\_id).
 The `stations_sinaica` data.frame also includes the latitude and longitude of all the measuring stations in Mexico (including some that have never reported any data!).

 ``` r
 mx <- map_data("world", "Mexico")